AmyOShea/MS3-Cocktail-Hour/TESTING.md

 ![Dropdown bug](static/images/README/bugs/bug-03.PNG)

 I believe this is expected behaviour but from a UX standpoint, I wasn't happy with this on mobile.
 As a result, I decided that it would be a better idea to use a Materialize collapsible on the side-nav instead.
-This allows the sub-menu to repositiono all of the other elements rathen than them being covered.
+This allows the sub-menu to reposition all of the other elements rathen than them being covered.

 ---
 ### **Hover on Mobile**